Dervisa Babacic was a successful hair stylist whose life and career almost ended by doing the very thing she loved to do.

 So, what about mainstream?

 If you are concerned about the qualities of brands, I invite you to support and join the Organic Consumers Association, a national watchdog organization that makes sure organic products are exactly what they say they are.
 You can download the “Think Dirty” app to your phone to help you chose safe and clean personal care products.
+Take a look at our Go Green page to find out more about how we promote green businesses and defend against greenwashing.

 My book “Beyond Natural Skin Care and Weight Loss” has recommendations to help you stay young and healthy.